 Blackberry-Raspberry Sauce With Honey

-This recipe can be used as a fruit topping for a variety of desserts like cheesecake, pies, pound cake or ice cream.
-Using honey as a sweetener tempers the tart acidity of the berries without overpowering the fresh fruit flavor.
+This delicious fruit sauce makes a great topping for ice cream, pound cake, cheesecake, pancakes or waffles.
+Using honey as the sweetener tempers the tart acidity of the berries without overpowering the fresh fruit flavor.

 - 2 tablespoons honey

 - 1 pint fresh blackberries

 - 1/2 pint fresh raspberries

 - Place the honey and brandy in a saucepan over medium heat.
 Cook for about 2 minutes, stirring constantly.
 Add 1/2 of the blackberries, bring to a boil and continue cooking until the berries begin to break down and release their juice.

 - In a small bowl, whisk together the cornstarch and water.
 Add to the berry-honey mixture and stir until the sauce is thickened.
 Remove from the heat, stir in the raspberries and the remaining blackberries and set aside to cool.

 - Serve at room temperature.
 Keeps about 3 days in the refrigerator.